-The Financial Intelligence Center only may issue such a directive under one of the following circumstances:
+The Financial Intelligence Center only may issue such a directive under one of the following circumstances: ☐ If a supervisory body failed to issue a directive despite any recommendation of the Financial Intelligence Centermade. ☐ After consultation with the relevant supervisory body.
+A supervisory body may issue a directive in terms of this section only after consulting the Financial Intelligence Center of that directive.

+Before the Financial Intelligence Center or supervisory body concerned issues such a directive, it must publish a draft of the directive by appropriate means of publication and invite submissions and consider submissions received.

+9.4.3 Additional directives

-☐ If a supervisory body failed to issue a directive despite any recommendation of the Financial Intelligence Cen made. ☐ After consultation with the relevant supervisory body.
-A supervisory body may issue a directive in terms of this section only after consulting the Financial Intelligence Center that directive.
-Before the Financial Intelligence Center or supervisory body concerned issues such a directive, it must publish a draft the directive by appropriate means of publication and invite submissions and consider submissions received.
-11.4.3 Additional directives The Financial Intelligence Center or a supervisory body may in writing, over and above any directive, issue a directive any accountable institution, category of reporting institution, reporting institution or other person to whom the provisions of FICA apply, to- Provide the Financial Intelligence Center or that supervisory body, as the case may be with the information, report or statistical returns specified in the notice, at the time or at the intervals specified in the notice within the per
+The Financial Intelligence Center or a supervisory body may in writing, over and above any directive, issue a directive to any accountable institution, category of accountable institutions, reporting institution, category of reporting institutions or other person to whom the provisions of FICA apply, to-

+Provide the Financial Intelligence Center or that supervisory body, as the case may be with the information, reports or statistical returns specified in the notice, at the time or at the intervals specified in the notice within the period specified.
+Cease or refrain from engaging in any act, omission or conduct in contravention of FICA.
+Perform acts necessary to remedy an alleged non-compliance with FICA.